ArchKaine/DadPlanner2/README.md

 thermal-shadow filtering, and supplement comparisons are observational calculations whose quality depends on consistent logging and adequate samples.

-Clinical values and attached reports should be reviewed with a qualified medical professional.
+Clinical values and attached reports require review with a qualified medical professional.
 The local database contains sensitive health information: protect the operating-system account, backups, exported files, and any published artifacts accordingly.